eurocontrol-swim/geofencing-prototype/README.md

 ./geo.sh stop --clean
 ```

-and if you want to remove the involved docker containers and volumes as well you can do:
+and if you also want to remove the involved docker volumes you can do:
 ```shell
 ./geo.sh stop --purge
 ```